Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/FIELD_NAVIGATION_VALIDATION/README.md

 The atlas is no longer only observable.

 It can be reconstructed, navigated, compressed into transport skeletons, reduced to transport spines, and analyzed for robustness.

+A new result of the current phase is that atlas transport is compressible into a sparse skeleton and a dominant transport spine while retaining a large fraction of navigability.

+Current Frontier

+EXP_44T — Atlas Chokepoint Discovery
+EXP_44U — Atlas Node Criticality Analysis
+EXP_44V — Cascade Gate Detection
+EXP_44W — Vulnerability Mapping

 The next frontier is atlas-guided intervention: